preetpatel9341/preetpatel9341/README.md

 <div align="center">

-### 🌟 "Innovation distinguishes between a leader and a follower." - Steve Jobs
+### 🌟 "Innovation distinguishes between a leader and a follower."

 *Thanks for visiting my profile!
 Don't forget to ⭐ some repositories if you found them interesting!*